How old do I have to be to volunteer?

 We require a commitment of at least three months with our program.
 Due to the time invested into your orientation and training, as well as the screening and medical costs we incur, we ask that you stay with our program for at least three months following the completion of your training.
 We hope you'll stay longer, though – we have volunteers who have been with us for close to 30 years!

-Do I still need to attend orientation if I'm interested in the Healing Music Program?
+Do I still need orientation if I'm interested in the Healing Music Program?

 Prospective Healing Music Volunteers have a different application and orientation process.
 Please refer to the application specific to Healing Music Volunteers for more information.